-Slaughterhouses slaughtering at least 200 fattening pigs per week are obliged to report slaughter diagnostic data to the QS diagnostic database.
-Slaughterhouses slaughtering less than 200 fattening pigs per week may submit diagnostic data on a voluntary basis.
-The reporting of diagnostic data is done for all fattening pigs delivered from farms participating in the QS scheme.
+Slaughterhouses slaughtering an annual average of at least 50 fattening pigs and sows per week are obliged to report slaughter diagnostic data to the QS diagnostic database.
+Slaughterhouses slaughtering less than 50 fattening pigs and sows per week may submit diagnostic data on a voluntary basis.
+The reporting of diagnostic data is done for all fattening pigs and sows delivered from farms participating in the QS scheme.